Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 Of the Alexa top 20,000, 3,728 IP addresses responded with a timeout during the second condition but responded fine during the first condition in both experiments.
 Specifically, 4,266 IPs (21.3%) responded differently in the first experiment, 4,564 (22.8%) in the second experiment, with an overlap of 3,728 (18.6%).
 To determine ownership of these IPs, we performed reverse DNS lookups on each:

-       5 cloudwaysapps.com
+    1540 amazonaws.com
+     159 your-server.de
+     158 akamaitechnologies.com
+      66 linode.com
+      27 poneytelecom.eu
+      16 vultr.com
+      15 cloudfront.net
+       8 hwclouds-dns.com
+       6 ovh.net
        5 scaleway.com
-       6 ovh.net
-       8 hwclouds-dns.com
-      15 cloudfront.net
-      16 vultr.com
-      27 poneytelecom.eu
-      66 linode.com
-     158 akamaitechnologies.com
-     159 your-server.de
-    1540 amazonaws.com

-Overwhelmingly, cloud providers seem to be affected by the whitelister.

 ## Fingerprints

 In this section, we describe the fingerprints matched by each whitelister.
-By injecting this fingerprinter at the start of a connection, the whitelister can be bypassed.
+By injecting a fingerprint at the start of a connection, the whitelister can be bypassed.
+Since the whitelister will match any of these fingerprints on all three ports, any fingerprint can be used on any whitelisted ports.

 ### DNS Fingerprint